ecelis/iridescence/README.md

 Bugs
 ----

-  * Exceptions and logging is not beign handled properly
+  * Exceptions and logging are not beign handled properly
-  * Eliminar Adaptadores o Conectores esta roto completamente
-  * Iterconexión de Adaptadores no esta validada
-  * Varios que se escapan a la mente :/

-## Installation
+  * Remove from workspace is badly broken
+  * Data is not beign validated in any way (yet)
+  * Several not very anoying bugs

 ## License